 3. Fun staff that gets involved with the guests.

 Staff makes or breaks a hostel in some hostels.
 Some of the best hostels I have stayed at had amazing and fun people working there.
 They mingled with the travelers, were friendly, helpful, and up for jokes.
-They were knowledgable about the area, didn’t get annoyed with annoying travelers and were often times travelers themselves.
+They were knowledgable about the area, didn’t get annoyed with annoying travelers, and were often times travelers themselves.
 In some cases, when the staff is super cool, they can make up for other grave shortcomings.

 4. Good location or well connected to public transport

 You don’t want to be at the other end of where you want to be.
-And you shouldn’t have to take three busses to get there either.
+And you shouldn’t have to take three buses to get there either.
 Usually, the cheaper, the further away from the center of action.
 Ideally, you have some affordable restaurants and bars nearby, public transport not more than a five to ten minute walk away.

 5. Not too many rules and notes about them everywhere

-I stayed in a hostel once where the walls and doors where wallpapered with notes about hostel rules.
+I stayed in a hostel once where the walls and doors were wallpapered with notes about hostel rules.
 Not very fun.
 Obviously, there are certain rules that need to be posted, but the hostels that assumed that their guests used their common sense and just accepted that some don’t are by far the best.
 No one wants to feel like they are back in summer camp, right?